dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 the data they exchange, and methods of communication among them:

 DDoS:
-: A distributed denial-of-service attack, in which attack traffic originates from widely distributed sources.
-DDoS attacks are intended to cause ai negative impact on the availability of servers, services, applications, and/or other functionality of an attack target.
+: A distributed denial-of-service attack, in which high levels of traffic originating from widely distributed sources is directed at a target or collection of targets.
+DDoS attacks are intended to diminish or prevent the availability of servers, services, applications, and/or other functionality of an attack target.

 attack target:
 : the network-enabled service, application, server, or some collection thereof,